Conor Kearns

-Conor Kearns (born 6 May 1998) is an Irish professional footballer who plays for League of Ireland Premier Division club Shelbourne.
+Conor Kearns (born 6 May 1998) is an Irish professional footballer who plays for League of Ireland Premier Division club Dundalk, on loan from Shelbourne.
 He previously spent 5 years with UCD, as well as a season with St Patrick's Athletic and 2 seasons with Galway United.

 Club career

 Early career

 Raised in the Dublin suburb of Templeogue, Kearns started playing football with his local side Templeogue United.
 He signed for UCD in 2015, playing for their under 19 side for the 2015, 2016 and 2017 seasons.
 In April 2017, Kearns scored a Bicycle kick in the 92nd minute away to Cork City under 19's.
 The goal went viral and later featured on popular TV show Soccer AM.
 He was part of the squad that won the League of Ireland U19 Division in September 2016.
 He featured in both legs of UCD's UEFA Youth League tie against Molde FK of Norway in September/October 2017.
 The first leg saw his side win 2–1, while they lost 2–1 away from home in the second leg before losing 5–4 on penalties, despite Kearns saving one of Molde's penalties.